davidcooper1/Water-Management-Game/Project 3/README.md

      * Availability cannot exceed the water source's reserve.
   - Water Shipments
      * Investment make available a supply of water that is not refilled by rain.
+     *  Water Shipments prices are base on temperature.
 * Money comes in the form of taxes each turn and varies based on the population amount.
 * Different events can occur that affect the flow of gameplay.
   <br>![Event Pane](https://puu.sh/A3Y2G/dbca60f760.png)